foxthefox/ioBroker.fritzdect/README.md

 The widget requires that also vis-metro and vis-jqui-mfd are installed

+## Common Issues / Frequently Asked Questions

+  1. no login to the FritzBox

+      Log messages if the form of:

+          { error: { [Error: self signed certificate] code: 'DEPTH_ZERO_SELF_SIGNED_CERT' }

+      indicate that there are SSL security problems.
+Use the `"strictSSL": false` option to disable the respective check.

 ## ioBroker objects

 objects in *italic* are not part of all fritz.box configurations